 |or HED-732||Administration Practicum I|

 |HED-740||Applied Research Practicum I||2|

 |or HED-743||Grant Writing Practicum II|

-- Completion of a master’s degree, with a minimum of 30 graduate credit hours with grades of B or better.
+- A completed master’s degree in a healthcare clinical or related field, with a minimum of 30 graduate credit hours with grades of B or better.

 - Two letters of professional recommendation from graduate professors and/or employers/supervisors focusing on the candidate’s potential for success in a doctoral program.

 - Candidates being considered for admission will be asked to complete a video interview with Health Professions Education Faculty.